2017 NFL Mock Draft: Matt Miller's Final 7-Round Predictions

 **Projected Trade**

-The New York Jets traded back, collected an extra second-round pick this year and a 2018 third-round pick and still get the player I believe they've been targeting all along: O.J.
+The New York Jets traded back, collected an extra second-round pick this year and a 2018 second-round pick and still get the player I believe they've been targeting all along: O.J.
 Howard.

 Howard perfectly fits what the Jets lack on offense given his size (6'6", 251 lbs), his speed (4.51 40-yard dash), his catch radius, his yards-after-catch potential and what he offers as the best blocking tight end in the class.
 No matter who plays quarterback for the Jets next season, there is no clear-cut No. 1 option in the passing game on the roster right now.
 Howard solves that problem and gives the team a stud blocker in the running game.